etro-js/etro-js.github.io/versioned_docs/version-0.13/reference/layers/video.md

 :::

-Defines the width of the rendered image within the layer’s bounding area.
+Defines the width of the rendered image within the layer’s bounding box.
 The default value is `null`, which means the image will be rendered to the full width within the bounding area.

 ### `destHeight`